Goals and Directions

 Birds are among the most common non-human vertebrates in urban environments, and the continuing sprawl of urban habitats leads to increased possibilities for acquisition of antibiotic resistance.
 Close association with human habitation also increases risk for transmission of these antibiotic resistant organisms to humans through contact and contamination with fecal material.
 As American Crows (Corvus branchyrhyncos), members of the Corvidae, are widespread throughout North America and tend to roost in large numbers near human settlements, understanding the microbiome and potential carriage of antimicrobial resistant organisms in this species will provide important information about risks to human health in urban areas.
 The long-term goal of this study is to characterize the microbiome and antimicrobial resistance found in corvid feces.
 The central hypothesis is that birds roosting in urban environments will have more pathogenic and antimicrobial resistant organisms in their feces than birds in rural environments.
 The immediate objective is to identify the microbial composition and antimicrobial resistance profile of feces from urban and rural roosting crows.
 We are completing this project in collaboration with Dr. Katti (Fresno State) and Dr. Eisen (UC Davis).

-Students on this project: Lee and Michael
+Students on this project: Lee, Michael, Robin

 Occurrence and distribution of Black Swift (Cypseloides niger) in the Souther Sierra Nevada